Finding Those Reclaimed Materials

 Pro Tip: Cash is king.
 Cards not always excepted.
 Must take all purchased items immediately.

 - makes for great reclaimed materials.
 Salvaged hardware, large surfaced table tops, unique or hard to find wood species… all can be harvested from old furniture.
 Thrift stores, garage sales, Craigslist, and trash days; those are my secret places.
-During the peak moving seasons you can find me driving around on scheduled trash days, looking for nice furniture to tear apart.
+During the peak moving seasons, you can find me driving around on scheduled trash days, looking for nice furniture to tear apart.
 Many times I dress nicely and take inventory on what is available for pick up in the nicer areas of town before picking up items.
 Be choosy.
 You don’t have to take the dumpster diver approach and haul off random nonsense.
 It’s generally a good rule to avoid sketchy areas of town.
-Most cheap furniture is made from cheap composit materials that actually can’t be reused.
+The cheapest furniture is made from cheap composite materials that actually can’t be reused.

 Warning: Bedbugs are real.
 Choose locations and pickups/purchases wisely.
 Also, Craigslist is creepy.
 Bring a friend.